mateicristea88/trustchain-android/docs/source/connection.rst

+.. _connection:

 ************************
 Connection to a peer
 ************************

 In order to be part of the network, you need to be connected to other people (peers).
-The underlying protocol for finding peers was taken from App-To-App Communicator <https://github.com/Tribler/app-to-app-communicator>.
-This protocol enables a peer to discover more peers through peers they are already connected with.
+The underlying protocol for finding peers was taken from `App-To-App Communicator <https://github.com/Tribler/app-to-app-communicator>`_.
+This network overlay enables a peer to discover more peers through peers they are already connected with.
 By default firewalls will block incoming connections from unknown sources.
 The protocol makes use of `UDP hole punching <https://en.wikipedia.org/wiki/UDP_hole_punching>`_ to circumvent this and setup direct connections between peers.
 Basically this uses a mutual friend to initiate a connection between two peers who are unknown to each other.

 The protocol consists of the following messages:
-- IntroductionRequest - Request for an introduction to some new peer.
+- ``IntroductionRequest`` - Request for an introduction to some new peer.
-- IntroductionResponse - Response with a new peer that could be connected to.
+- ``IntroductionResponse`` - Response with a new peer that could be connected to.
-- PunctureRequest - Request to send a puncture to some peer.
+- ``PunctureRequest`` - Request to send a puncture to some peer.
-- Puncture - A basically empty message, used to punch a hole in the NAT/firewall of the sender.
+- ``Puncture`` - A basically empty message, used to punch a hole in the NAT/firewall of the sender.

 When a peer initially starts up the app, it needs to find other peers to connect to.
 For this initial peer discovery a bootstrap server is used.
 This bootstrap server resides on a fixed IP and introduces new peers to each other when they initially connect to the network.